Samuelibitola/coffee-sales-analysis/README.md

 View or interact with the Dashboard sheet for KPIs and charts.

-👨‍💻 About the Author
+ ### About the Author 👨‍💻

-Samuel Ibitola
+**Samuel Ibitola
-Aspiring Data Analyst | Excel • SQL • Power BI • Python
+Data Analyst | Excel • SQL • Power BI • Python • Tableau • R Programming
 📍 Nigeria
-📧 ibitolasamuel2@gmail.com
+📧 _ibitolasamuel2@gmail.com_
-An Excel-based data analysis project that explores coffee sales performance, revenue trends, and customer insights using PivotTables, charts, and KPI metrics.
+An Excel-based data analysis project that explores coffee sales performance, revenue trends, and customer insights using PivotTables, charts, and KPI metrics.**